samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 ### Code Completion

-Tehanu provides intelligent code completion suggestions as you type.
+Tehanu provides code completion suggestions as you type.
 You can manually trigger completion with the `editor: Show Completions` command.
 Use <kbd>tab|tab</kbd> or <kbd>enter|enter</kbd> to accept suggestions.

 ### Diagnostics